FMMT666/launchpad.py/README.md

     - added Mk3 Launchpad pull request #48; most of the Mk3 functionality available
     - updated example launchpad_rgb.py (was "...mk2.py") for Mk2, Mk3 and Pro
+    - added "information.py" example to output some system and devices infos
+    - updated the "fire demo" to work with Mk2 and Mk3 too
+    - updated the "pulse demo" to work with Mk2 and Mk3 too

 ### CHANGES 2020/03/XX: